se-sic/GitHubWrapper/README.md

-#GitHubWrapper
+# GitHubWrapper

-An extensions to the [GitWrapper](https://github.com/se-passau/GitWrapper) project for interaction with the GitHub issue and pull request system.
+An extensions to the [GitWrapper](https://github.com/se-passau/GitWrapper) project for interaction with the GitHub issue and pull request API.

-##Setup
+## Setup

 GitHubWrapper uses the Gradle build system.

-###Dependencies
+### Dependencies

 Since this is an extension, [GitWrapper](https://github.com/se-passau/GitWrapper) needs to be present in the parent directory.
+See there for additional information about setting up GitWrapper.

-###Integration into other projects
+### Integration into other projects

 Using `./gradlew` build will assemble a .jar file containing the library in the `build/libs` directory.
 The dependencies of the library may be displayed using `./gradlew dependencies --configuration runtime`.